To help you navigate post-CERB Canada, here is everything you need to know about what government help is available to you in 2022.

-Payday loans are very easy to get approved for and come in small amounts of $100-$1,500.
+Payday loans in Canada are very easy to get approved for and come in small amounts of $100-$1,500.
 To qualify, you only need to be a Canadian resident with a job, bank account, minimum monthly income of around $1,000-$2,000, and government I.D. that proves you’re the age of majority in your province/territory.

 Watch out, because payday loan terms are only 14-days long.
 Once it’s due, the entire loan sum, plus interest and fees will be automatically debited from your account.
 They also have much higher interest rates than most other credit products.
 They are only good for small financial emergencies and borrowers who can’t qualify elsewhere.

 A car loan helps you finance a vehicle over time.
 While some lenders will simply offer you a lump sum, many dealerships can offer you in-house financing plans.

 Instead of liquid money, your lender will offer you a revolving credit limit to withdraw from when necessary and repay through monthly balances.
 Just like a credit card, you will have the option of making minimum, partial, and multiple payments each month.
 In fact, most lenders will provide you with a special debit card to use to withdraw from your line of credit.